9 Reasons You’re Not Losing Weight on Keto & What to Do About It

 - Double-check the carb counts on processed foods.
-Save your snacking for keto-friendly foods—we’re big fans of fat bombs.
+Save your snacking for keto-friendly foods.

 Also, take special note of sugar alcohols like sorbitol, mannitol, xylitol and isomalt.
 Sugar alcohols are derived from plant products (fruits and berries), though their carbs are uniquely altered through chemical processing.

 While sugar alcohols provide fewer calories than table sugar, people often overeat them because they are labeled as “sugar-free” or “no sugar added” foods.
 This is problematic because they can still spike blood glucose levels due to their carb content.
 You still need to account for them in your diet plan.

 Your best bet is to go with an alternative sweetener that doesn’t cause blood sugar or insulin spikes, like erythritol or stevia

 Pro tip: Until you can identify on your own how many carbs are in each food, use an app like MyFitnessPal.
 You’ll be able to see how many carbs each food contains, and keep track of your daily macros.

 6. You’re intolerant or allergic to something you’re eating